milan338/FreeRGB/licenses/README.md

 The license governing the redistribution of FreeRGB can be found in a **LICENSE** file contained within the root directory of the FreeRGB source code.

-Contained within this folder are all open-source copyright licenses, compatible with the main license of FreeRGB, that pertain to third-party open-source work used within FreeRGB.
+Contained within this folder are all open-source copyright licenses that pertain to third-party open-source work used within FreeRGB.
 Relevant copyright notices can be found in such files where applicable.